Blackeye6941/Do-It/README.md

 -Fully functional offline using a Service Worker<br>
 -Simple Clean UI with no backend dependencies

+## How to Use

+-Open the link to the website<br>
+-Add it to Home Screen<br>
+-Use it Offline as needed<br>
+-If the App stops working, the cache was cleared.
+Reconnect to Internet to restore the cache memory

 ## License

 This project is licensed under the MIT License